lofar-astron/PyBDSF/doc/source/process_image.rst

         weird geometries and projections are used.

     detection_image
         This parameter is a string (default is ``''``) that sets the detection image file name used only for detecting islands of emission.
 Source measurement is still done on the main image.
 The detection image can be a FITS or CASA 2-, 3-, or 4-D cube and must have the same size and WCS parameters as the main image.

+    do_mc_errors
+        This parameter is a Boolean (default is ``False``).
+If ``True``, uncertainties on the sizes and positions of 'M'-type sources due to uncertainties in the constituent Gaussians are estimated using a Monte Carlo technique.
+These uncertainties are added in quadrature with those calculated using Condon (1997).
+If ``False``, these uncertainties are ignored, and errors are calculated using Condon (1997) only.

+        Enabling this option will result in longer run times if many 'M'-type sources are present, but should give better estimates of the uncertainites, particularly for complex sources composed of many Gaussians.

     fdr_alpha
         This parameter is a float (default is 0.05) that sets the value of alpha for the FDR algorithm for thresholding.
 If ``thresh`` is ``'fdr'``, then the estimate of ``fdr_alpha`` (see Hopkins et al. 2002 [#f2]_ for details) is stored in this parameter.

     fdr_ratio
         This parameter is a float (default is 0.1).
-When ``thresh = None``, if #false_pix / #source_pix < fdr_ratio, ``thresh = 'hard'`` otherwise ``thresh = 'fdr'``.
+When ``thresh = None``, if
+        #false_pix / #source_pix < fdr_ratio, ``thresh = 'hard'`` otherwise
+        ``thresh = 'fdr'``.

     fittedimage_clip
         This parameter is a float (default is 0.1).
 When the residual image is being made after Gaussian decomposition, the model images for each fitted Gaussian are constructed up to a size 2b, such that the amplitude of the Gaussian falls to a value of ``fitted_image_clip`` times the local rms, b pixels from the peak.

     group_by_isl
         This parameter is a Boolean (default is ``False``).
 If True, all Gaussians in the island belong to a single source.
-If
-        False, grouping is controlled by the group_tol parameter.
+If False, grouping is controlled by the group_tol parameter.

     group_tol
         This parameter is a float (default is 1.0) that sets the tolerance for grouping of Gaussians into sources: larger values will